Mixtiles Review: Are the stickable picture tiles worth it?

 We paid $12 per tile but the company says the prices can vary.
 They sent us this information when we asked about pricing.

-But most users who visit www.mixtiles.com should see a price of $49 for the first three tiles, and then $9 for each additional tile on the same order.”
+But most users who visit www.mixtiles.com should see a price of $49 for the first 3 tiles, and then $9 for each additional tile on the same order.”

 Mixtiles also has an app so you can upload pictures directly from your phone.